 Although the international community promotes the Common but Differential Responsibility of climate action amongst country, the conversation of L&D often gravitates towards liability and compensation accountability.
-Ms. Shamima Nargis highlighted that any definition on L&D needs to be cross-cutting and inclusive of all sectors, yet remain free from vested interests.
-An important assertion regarding climate finance and the practical application of the Green Climate Fund (GCF) for L&D surrounded the difficulties countries (including Bangladesh) face in the accreditation process of the GCF due to the high international standards and the constant evolving requirements of conditions to access funds.
+Shamima Nargis, Additional Secretary for Economic Relations Division (ERD), highlighted that any definition on L&D to be cross-cutting and inclusive of all sectors, yet remain free from vested interests.
+She proceeded to guide the conversation through area of climate finance by stating the difficulties countries face in the accreditation process of the Green Climate Fund (GCF), such as the high international standards to and the constant evolving requirements of conditions to access funds.